-- If you have an alibi and can prove that you were not present at the scene of the crime when it occurred, you, therefore, could not have committed the crime, creating reasonable doubt.
+- The prosecuting attorney must prove your guilt beyond a reasonable doubt.
+If there is any doubt at all, you can be found innocent.
+If you have an alibi and can prove that you were not present at the scene of the crime when it occurred, you, therefore, could not have committed the crime, creating reasonable doubt.

 If you did commit the offense, there may be reasons why you behaved the way you did that were beyond your control.
 If this is the case, the burden will be on you to prove why your actions should be excused.
 You may offer a defense such as:

 - Based on the fact that your behavior was the only sane response to someone who was attempting to harm or injure you, you may claim that you were defending yourself and had no choice but to respond to the threat.
 Your attorney will attempt to prove the Stand Your Groundfactor and that your response was reasonable under those specific circumstances.

 - If you were enticed or encouraged to commit a crime by someone in an official capacity, such as an undercover narcotics police officer, you may be able to use entrapment as a defense.
 The reasoning is that the government should not be permitted to trap you into committing a crime.

-- Not guilty by reason of insanity is used frequently on television shows, but rarely in real life.
+- Not guilty by reason of insanity is used frequently on television shows but rarely in real life.
 The reasoning is that you did not understand that what you were doing was a crime because you suffer from mental illness.
 You may be sent to a psychiatric institution instead of prison if you are found guilty.
 In legal terms, the definition of insanity is not knowing the difference between right and wrong.
 A similar defense may be that you were under the influence of a substance that prevented you from knowing the difference between right and wrong.
 This is generally seen as only a partial defense but may help to reduce the charges against you.

-Seeking Legal Aid from a Criminal Defense Lawyer in Mesquite, TX
+Seek Legal Aid from a Criminal Defense Lawyer in Mesquite, TX

 If you have been charged with committing a criminal offense in Mesquite, TX, contact the legal team at the Law Offices of Randall B. Isenberg for a free case consultation.
 Attorney Isenberg has been both a prosecutor and a defense attorney, and his practice includes driving while intoxicated (DWI) defense, administrative license revocation (ALR) hearings, drug possession, and other drug-related crimes, weapons offenses, family violence, sex crimes, probation violations, assault, and murder.
 They can help you build an effective defense against criminal charges.